Jake Warmerdam C++ Style Guide

 - Input parameters are usually values or

-references. - Avoid the use of out and in/out parameters when possible.
+constreferences, while output and input/output parameters will be non-constreferences. - Avoid the use of out and in/out parameters when possible.
 Return a structure instead.

 Header Files and Includes